-A blood moon is a total lunar eclipse.
+A blood moon — also called a red moon — is a total lunar eclipse.
 The moon passes into Earth’s shadow, and instead of going dark, it turns a deep coppery red.
 The reason is, in one sentence, every sunset on Earth bending around the planet at once and falling on the moon.

 The term is dramatic, the science is straightforward, and the event itself is one of the gentlest in astronomy — completely safe to look at, visible for hours, no equipment needed.